-I am frequently asked by customers if they can use our handcrafted soap bars for hair care.
+One of my top customer FAQs is if they can use our handcrafted soap bars for hair care.
 For most hair types, my answer is no. Soap is for skin not for hair.
 Hair care requires a lower pH than a handmade bar of soap can provide.
-Let me explain...

-If you are passionate about low or zero waste products, non-soap shampoo bars may be for you.
+If you're passionate about low or zero waste products, non-soap shampoo bars may be for you.
 Our shampoo bars are formulated with a hair friendly pH and gently clean and soften hair.
 We hope you love them as much as we do.

 Live at ease,

 Barclay, S (2018).
 Adventures in cosmetic chemistry shampoo bars you will love: Creating pH balanced bars. https://www.swiftcraftymonkey.blog/product/shampoo-bars-you-will-love-creating-ph-balanced-bars/